Information from the Washington State Department of Financial Institutions

 • Charge you for collect calls or telegram fees.

-• Communicate with you or your spouse more than 3 times in a single week.
-See: RCW 19.16.120
+• Contact you or your spouse more than 3 times a week.

 • Communicate with you at your workplace more than once a week.